Shyam7926/The-Live-Stream-Pipeline/README.md

 # **The Live Stream Pipeline**

 ### **Description**
-Imagine tracking a car on its way from London to Birmingham in real-time.
+Imagine tracking a car on its way from One Place to Another in real-time.
 Sounds exciting, right?
 That's exactly what this project is about.
 Here's how it works:

 - **Collecting data**:
   From IoT devices, we’ll capture live vehicle stats, GPS locations, emergency alerts, weather updates, and even camera footage.